BodenmillerGroup/steinbock/docs/install-docker.md

     steinbock --version

 !!! note "Graphical user interfaces on Windows"
-    To allow the *steinbock* Docker container to run graphical user interfaces (e.g. Ilastik, CellProfiler, napari), [VcXsrv](https://sourceforge.net/projects/vcxsrv/) is required.
+    To allow the *steinbock* Docker container to run graphical user interfaces (e.g. Ilastik, CellProfiler, napari) using X forwarding, [VcXsrv](https://sourceforge.net/projects/vcxsrv/) is required.
 Running *steinbock* with VcXsrv is untested and therefore undocumented; please do not hesitate to [file a GitHub issue](https://github.com/BodenmillerGroup/steinbock/issues) if you would like to contribute to this documentation.

 ### Mac OS